-6. CONCLUSIONS AND FUTURE WORK
+6. CONCLUSIONS

-We introduced a class of convergent inference algorithms (CIAs) based on sampling without replacement using linear congruential generators.
+We have introduced a class of convergent inference algorithms (CIAs).
+CIAs are based on cyclic sampling, an approach to sampling without replacement based on linear congruential generators.
 We proposed CIAs built over incremental view maintenance and a novel aggregate join algorithm that we call Leaky Joins.
 We evaluated both IVM-CIA and Leaky Joins, and found that Leaky Joins were able to approximate the performance of Variable Elimination on simple graphs, and the accuracy of state-of-the-art approximation techniques on complex graphs.
 As graph complexity increased, the bounded-time accuracy of Leaky Joins degraded gracefully.